All Products

 Description

-Click the folder icon on the right to select the OSS Bucket and directory where you want to store the result file.
+Click the folder button on the right to select the OSS Bucket and directory where you want to store the result file.

 The system automatically generates a file name.
 You can also modify it manually.

-Select the file format for the export.
-The supported formats are csv, text, orc, and parquet.
+Select the file format for export.
+Supported formats include csv, text, orc, and parquet.

 Specify the delimiter between columns.
-The default delimiter is a comma (,).
+The default is a comma (,).

 Encoding format